Art-Amatours/Many-Voices/README.md

 	PROBLEM: Application is taking an excessive time to load when opening COMMON SOLUTION: Make sure you are running Go server

-	PROBLEM: If Expo is not starting
-	COMMON SOLUTION: Make sure you are running Expo in mobile-app folder
+	PROBLEM: If Expo is not starting after running "expo start" in terminal COMMON SOLUTION: Make sure you are running Expo in mobile-app folder

-	PROBLEM: Expo is displaying "package" related errors while trying to start COMMON SOLUTION: Run command "yarn"
+	PROBLEM: Expo is displaying "package" related errors while trying to start after running "expo start" COMMON SOLUTION: Run command "yarn"

 ## Motivation